-The income tax rate applicable in France is 26.5% in 2021 (28.5% in 2020 and 33.33% in 2019) excluding the impact of certain additional considerations or reductions depending upon the size of the company.
+The income tax rate applicable in France is 25.0% in 2022 (26.5% in 2021 and 28.5% in 2020) excluding the impact of certain additional considerations or reductions depending upon the size of the company.
 The Group also operates in certain countries in which effective rates of tax may be different.